 Finally, Szarkowski identifies the “vantage point.”
 The vantage point is when the photograph shows us the world from a variety of unusual angles and perspectives, which can alter our perspective of the world.
 Solomon portrays the image of the White House gate through a unique vantage point that can allow viewers to interpret the image in many different ways.

-About The Author: Laila Ali is a junior enrolled at Bryn Mawr College.
+About The Author: Aliana Ho is a student enrolled at Haverford College, Haverford, Pa.
 Class of 2022.

 Tired of being inside?
 Even after going out for a walk or to exercise do you really want to go back inside?
 Enjoy outdoor eating and happy hour with friends and family who can visit you outside.
 Add a heater or fire pit in winter and a sun umbrella in summer.
 Add plants like holly and bamboo for year round greenery.
 Add ambiance like lanterns and wall art.
 Too much sun, create a cozy feel with a retractable awning – let’s play, let’s dream, let’s create your personal outdoor Plus Room!

 Tiny balcony to expansive yard, ideas you will love to loll in.

 About The Designer: Sandy Ward is a renowned interior designer and builder based in Philadelphia.
 To learn more about Sandy Ward Design, click here:https://sandywarddesign.com